Skip to main content

 You can view changes in policy configuration on the Configuration Activity tab.

-- Update - Edit the policy name and description (available for custom policies and modified default policies).
+• Rename - Edit the policy name (available for custom policies and modified default policies).